Aiden-Robinson/Segment-Display-Recognition-Neural-Network/README.md

 # Segment-Display-Recognition-Neural-Network
 Created a neural netowork from scratch by following along with Linkedin Learning's "Training Neural Networks in C++".
-In the past I did my first neural network using Tensorflow, but this project goes into much more depth without the use of external libraries for the network.

 Used a feedforward neural network with 1 input layer, 1 hidden layer, and, 1 output layer.
 There are 7 inputs and 10 outputs.
 The 7 inputs being the brightness of each display segment and the 10 outputs being the confidence of classification in each number 0-9
 |||